Maine Book List: Books Set in the Pine Tree State

 Happy Place by Emily Henry

-A couple who broke up months ago pretend to still be together for their annual weeklong vacation with their best friends in this glittering and wise new novel from #1 New York Times bestselling author Emily Henry.
+A couple who broke up months ago pretends to still be together for their annual weeklong vacation with their best friends.

 The World Cannot Give by Tara Isabella Burton